Can we talk about mom anger for a minute? And can we all admit just how real it is?

 Now this isn’t meant to be another one of those “guilt trip” mom posts.
 No, it’s actually quite the opposite.
-This is more of a shout of self awareness from a tired mom in her fluffy pink robe and a hand of grace from a fellow bum wiper extended through the computer screen.
-Cause ladies we need each other if we are going to tackle the beast that’s inside of each of us.
+This is more of a shout of self-awareness from a tired mom in her fluffy pink robe and a hand of grace from a fellow bum wiper extended through the computer screen.
+Because moms, we need each other if we are going to tackle the beast that’s inside each of us.

 What makes my mom anger so bad is that it’s crushing my kids’ little spirits.
 And as the mama who has been chosen for them this side of heaven, I’ve got to do better.
 And I’m not just looking for a quick fix here; what I’m needing is a change of heart.

 So what am I supposed to do about it?
 What are we supposed to do about it, friends?

 We’ve got to get to the heart of the problem and we’ve got to learn to slow down.

 “My dear mama friends, take note of this: everyone should be quick to listen slow to speak and slow to become angry, because mama anger does not produce the goodness that God desires.”
 James 1:19-20 (translation mine)